CNN Underscored exclusive: Get 40% off hundreds of Frisco products at Chewy | CNN Underscored

 Chances are, if you have a pet, you’re also a frequent Chewy shopper.
-The online retailer provides hundreds of necessities for pet parents in all categories, from medications, to food and toys.
-Typically, Chewy’s 35% off on autoship orders is enough to make you want to stock up on goodies for your furry friend, but today CNN Underscored is offering an additional promotion of 40% off over 200 different Frisco items for our Days of Deals.
+The online retailer provides hundreds of necessities for pet parents in all categories, from medications to food and toys.
+Typically, Chewy’s 35% off on autoship orders is enough to make you want to stock up on goodies for your furry friend, but today CNN Underscored is offering an additional promotion of 40% off over 200 different Frisco items with code CNNCHEWY40 for our Days of Deals.

-Dog- and cat-parents can take advantage of reduced prices on a variety of must-haves, including different styles of beds and pet furniture.
+Dog and cat parents can take advantage of reduced prices on a variety of must-haves, including different styles of beds and pet furniture.
 Cat trees, bolsters, orthopedic pillows and more are also part of the deal.
 If you need something new to entertain your pup, you’ll find a host of dog playpens along with doggie swimming pools as well.
-The best part?
-The promotion includes scented and unscented poop bags with included dispensers, and you’re always going to need those.

 Here are a few highlights from the deal.